 Workshops – Session 7 – Tuesday, Feb 19 – 1:30 – 2:45 pm

 Below are the workshops that will be available during Session 7 of the 2019 CTSS Conference.
-Descriptions and more information will be available on the 2019 CTSS app in early December.
+Descriptions and more information are available on our conference app at: https://creatingtssconference.pathable.com/

 7B.
 Assessing and Addressing Trauma and Resiliency in Low Incidence Special Education Populations